kool-dev/kool/README.md

 Dev environment made easy, a standarized way for running applications no matter the stack on your local machine and deploying it to a development environment.

+Run any stack / tool with any version, powered by Docker and Docker Compose in a simple way avoiding you to install lots of stuff on your machine.

 Have the same feeling working on multiple projects with different stacks.

 ## Demo